JJBR13/Justin-Brown-milestone-project-3/README.md

 * Being a first-time user, I want an easy-navigating site.
 * Being a first-time user, I want the sign-up process to be smooth and available.
 * Being a first-time user, I want to be able to search existing reviews.
+* Being a first-time user, I want to see a clear business & brand identity.

 ### The Regular User